Kerala-Blockchain-Academy/docver/README.md

 ## Introduction

 This is a minimal example of a Sawtooth application, with a javascript based transaction processor and angular based client.
-This example demonstrates a simple use case, where officials can register for birth/death, and generate a certificate which can then be reverified at any point of time in the feature.
+This example demonstrates a simple use case, where officials can register for birth/death, and generate a certificate which can then be reverified at any point of time in the future.

 1. Register for birth/death certificate
 2. Generate the certificate